Pascha (Coptic Church): Monday and Tuesday

 Beginning from the 11th hour of Tuesday, in which Jesus predicts his death, the phrase "my good Savior" is added to the Paschal praise.

 Holy Wednesday

 On Wednesday, the readings contrast the anointing of Jesus by the sinful woman with his betrayal by Judas Iscariot.
+Notably, the "apostolic greeting," or the holy kiss, is not practiced from this day, until Bright Saturday or The Resurrection.